-Dr Owler, past president of AMA, advocates for voluntary assisted dying law to National Press Club
+Dr Owler advocates for VAD to National Press Club

 Profesor Brian Owler, Neurosurgeon and the immediate past federal president of the Australian Medical Association, gave the address to the National Press Club on 12 October 2017.
 He spoke about voluntary assisted dying and, more specifically, the Victorian Voluntary Assisted Dying Bill (2017).